codio-content/Coding_with_Python-Loops/.guides/content/Challenges-483a.md

-Next up is a final set of challenges which require the use of utility variables.
+Here is a final set of challenges for you to complete.
+These challenges require the use of utility variables.

-Please use the `for` statement for this, not the `while`.
+When you are completing the following challenges, use the `for` statement,  and not the `while`.